Tour Details at a glance

 In and around Leh we explore the Nubra Valley and also experience the Hemis Festival.
 Heading west we drive through the upper Himalayas along one of the most stunning drives in the world to Kashmir, and Srinagar, summer holiday mecca of India.

-Experience Incredible India and the Western Indian Himalayas on this Small Group Tour, fully escorted within India by a western female tour leader with the service of local guides for various activities and sightseeing.
+Experience Incredible India and the Western Indian Himalayas on this Small Group Tour (max 10 travellers only), fully escorted within India by a western female tour leader with the service of local guides for various activities and sightseeing.

 * the splendour and contrast of the 7 cities of Delhi

 * the historic toy train ride up the mountain to Shimla